Final Fantasy 13 story retrospective

 The separation phase

 The l'Cie awake in a different part of Cocoon; a sort of frozen-over lake (I think in retrospect it was crystal but I thought it was ice at the time) having all shared a vision of the mythical monster Ragnarok destroying Cocoon.
 They assume this is their hint at their Focus and start to argue about what it is.
 The obvious assumption is their Focus is to destroy Cocoon given they were branded by a Pulse l'Cie, but Snow argues that it's to protect Cocoon from Ragnarok, which does kind of make sense since Serah turned to crystal right after telling them to save Cocoon.
 At first, Lightning doesn't even want to try to figure out their Focus.
-She says "I don't take orders from fal'Cie", intending to stand by this even when it will get her killed for no good reason.
+She says "I don't take orders from fal'Cie", intending to stand by this even when it will get her turned into a Cie'th.
 After their argument the group sets out to look for Serah.

 They find her, still crystallized, and Snow tries to break her out of the crystal.
 The surrounding conversation is the second time Lightning assaults Snow.
 It's much worse this time; it's even less defensible and if I remember correctly she hits him twice this time.
 Still no one sticks up for him.
 I really considered dropping the game here.
 And I was almost glad I didn't, since this is the last occurence of sexism.

 Since they're being pursued by the Sanctum (who know they're Pulse l'Cie now), everyone else leaves, but Snow chooses to stay with Serah and keep trying to break her out of the crystal.
 Hope hangs around for a while, Vanille urges him to talk to Snow, saying, "If you don't say it now you might never get to say it".
 Hope doesn't and leaves with Lightning and the others.